bkieselEducational/OAuth-1.0a-from-Scratch/README.md

 ### Step 3:
 Inside of our endpoint, we call the method fetch_request_token() which will generate the request to be sent to the OAuth 1.0a server.
 The construction of this request is non-trivial and will be discussed in more detail in the section below titled "The Cryptography of OAuth 1.0a".
 Note that a successful response to this request will return an oauth_token that we can use to obtain an Access Token if desired / needed.

 The request will be constructed as shown below.
-Note the use of the Authorization Header and that the values assigned to the keys must be quoted.
+Note the use of the Authorization Header and that the values assigned to the keys must be quoted.<br>

 <img width="674" alt="oauth_one_1" src="https://github.com/bkieselEducational/OAuth-1.0a-from-Scratch/assets/131717897/ed89591e-135e-4c19-a984-7da62e25d5d4"><br>